-Eligibility criteria checklist The application The application has been submitted by the published deadline.
-The application has been submitted by a Project Leader in the UK and a Project Leader based in one of the partner countries listed in Appendix 1.
-Project Leaders are based at: a not-for-profit higher education institution with the capacity to undertake high-quality research a research institution with the capacity to undertake high-quality research a Catapult Centre3 (in the case of the UK Project Leader) an alternative institution as detailed at Eligible Research Organisations For the UK, if the lead institution is not an HEI (Higher Education Institution), the list of eligible UK research organisations is available as a pdf with the call documents on our funding call page.
-If unsure, please contact (uk-ispf@britishcouncil.org) The application includes two (2) supporting letters, one from each of the two Lead Institutions, on headed paper, signed by the Head of the Institution, Head of Department, or other person with appropriate delegated authority, giving specific commitment to the project as described in the supporting documents section of these Guidelines.
+Eligibility criteria checklist The application The application has been submitted by the published deadline with all supporting documents The application has been submitted by a Project Leader in the UK and a Project Leader based in one of the partner countries listed in Appendix 1.
+Project Leaders are based at: a not-for-profit higher education institution with the capacity to undertake high-quality research a research institution with the capacity to undertake high-quality research a Catapult Centre (in the case of the UK Project Leader) an alternative institution as detailed at Eligible Research Organisations For the UK, if the lead institution is not an HEI (Higher Education Institution), the list of eligible UK research organisations is available as a pdf with the call documents on our funding call page.
+If unsure, please contact (UK-ISPF@britishcouncil.org) The application includes two (2) supporting letters, one from each of the two Lead Institutions, on headed paper, signed by the Head of the Institution, Head of Department, or other person with appropriate delegated authority, giving specific commitment to the project as described in the supporting documents section of these Guidelines.
 Supporting letters are not signed by the Project Leaders.
-The application includes a detailed budget request using the appropriate budget spreadsheet provided.
+Narrative CVs in the Resume for Research and Innovation format no longer than 2-sides of A4 have been submitted.
 If there are associated partners, a letter from each partner has been unloaded as required within a single pdf.
+A Gantt chart of no more than 1 page long has been submitted.
+A draft completed risk assessment for travel has been submitted with the application if funding for travel is requested.
 Each section of the application form has been completed in full and complies with instructions given.
 The application form and supporting documents have been completed in English.
 The Project Leaders have submitted only one (1) application under this Research Collaboration call.
 Additional criteria required by partner country has been reviewed and adhered to.